TechElevator/JUG-WhatsNewInJava9/README.md

 ![Moving to Modular](img/moving-to-modular.png)

 Notice the number of folders increased significantly, but only two `module-info.java` files were added to the total count of files.
-And outside of the moving around of files, and adjusting of packages, the code remains unchanged.
+And outside of the moving around of files, and adjusting packages, the code remains unchanged.
 The only important changes are in the two module definitions.
 The building module `requires elevator`, and elevator `exports com.techelevator.elevator`.

 It is no longer possible to use any of the public classes under elevator module other than the ones it exports.